Opal:

 TOURMALINE'S FACTS: Tourmaline is a birthstone for October, along with Opal, also the gem of the 8th anniversary.

-toramalli, which means "Mixed Gems" in Sinhalese (a language of Sri Lanka).
+Tourmaline's name comes from toramalli, which means "Mixed Gems" in Sinhalese (a language of Sri Lanka).
 Tourmalines are groups of minerals that share the same crystal structure but have slightly different chemical and physical properties.
 They're all silicates that share the elements aluminum, boron, and fluorine, but contain a complex mixture of other elements like sodium, lithium, calcium, magnesium, manganese, titanium, copper, and iron.
 So come in a wide variety of exciting colors.
 In fact, tourmaline has one of the widest color ranges of any gem species.

 Gemologists use a tourmaline's properties and chemical composition to define its species.
 The major tourmaline species are elbaite, liddicoatite, dravite, uvite, and schorl.
 It occurs in various shades of almost every hue, and there are a number of trade names for its colors varieties;